Star Trek Beyond (2016)

 Nate’s Grade: B

-Posted on July 31, 2016, in 2016 Movies and tagged action, aliens, anton yelchin, chris pine, idris elba, justin lin, karl urban, sci-fi, sequel, simon pegg, sofia boutella, zachary quinto, zoe saldana.
+Posted on July 31, 2016, in 2016 Movies and tagged action, aliens, anton yelchin, chris pine, idris elba, john cho, justin lin, karl urban, sci-fi, sequel, simon pegg, sofia boutella, zachary quinto, zoe saldana.
 Bookmark the permalink.
 Leave a comment.